 Millions of waterfowl, cranes, and shorebirds funnel through the “prairie pothole” region on their way south.
 The flocks are unimaginably large.
 Wave after wave erupts from the ground, until the sky is obscured, and then it is only wings, feathers, and air.
 It’s a spectacle that leaves an indelible impression upon your mind and soul.
 And if you are taken to the right place, at the right time, a tall, white figure may emerge through the trumpeting chaos.

 One of North America’s rarest and most majestic birds, the Whooping Crane

 can be found picking its way through a stubble field, ochre-tinted young in tow.
 Usually we see small bands, but occasionally these birds will form groups in excess of 100 individuals.
 Saskatchewan may be overlooked by many, but it rewards those who take the time to appreciate its subtle beauty with an endless sky painted in the black-and-white of goose and crane.

-I hope you will join me (and Tony Beck
+I hope you will join me in Saskatchewan